-The Offices of the President, Provost, and Associate Vice President for Outreach and Engagement are pleased to announce a new awards program to publicly recognize and reward individual TTU faculty and teams of faculty from all disciplines who demonstrate exemplary and sustained commitment to engagement with community partners.
+The President's Engaged Scholarship Awards Program recognizes Texas Tech faculty from all disciplines who demonstrate exemplary and sustained commitment to engagement with community partners.
 Recognized faculty apply their teaching, research, or creative activity to address a significant community need or larger social issue, trying to find solutions that may improve the quality of life for individuals, families, and communities.
 They actively collaborate with members of the community (locally, statewide, nationally, or globally), regarding them as equal partners in the process, sharing knowledge and expertise, and working together to generate new knowledge for the mutual benefit of both the community and the university.

 The President's Emerging Engaged Scholarship Award recognizes TTU faculty member or a faculty-staff team for a relatively new project or activity that demonstrates high potential for the advancement of engaged scholarship.
 The project or activity shows outstanding promise for having a significant impact on communities* and the university.
 The award recipient(s) must have a demonstrated interest in the need or issue that the project or activity seeks to address and, at a minimum, will have laid the foundation for the work and established relationships with partnering organizations.

 The award carries a monetary prize of $1,000.
 Funds may go to an individual or a project team.
 The award recipients will be recognized as part of the annual Regional Engaged Scholarship Symposium as well as the annual Faculty Honors Convocation.

 The President's Emerging Engaged Scholarship Award recognizes a faculty member or a team of faculty members at any stage of their career who have demonstrated outstanding promise in engaged scholarship with the development of a relatively new project or initiative that

 - applies disciplinary expertise and scholarship to an important problem or larger social issue;

 - reflects a high level of involvement and partnership with members of external communities;